yehia67/documentation/wallets/0.1/trinity/references/faq.md

 ## Will my pending transactions be confirmed when the Coordinator is restarted?

-If you use the Seed Migration Tool to [transfer your IOTA tokens to a new seed](../how-to-guides/protect-trinity-account.md), any pending transactions that you sent before the Coordinator was paused will not be confirmed.
+If you use the Seed Migration Tool to [migrate your IOTA tokens to a new seed](../how-to-guides/protect-trinity-account.md#migrate-your-iota-tokens-to-a-new-seed), any pending transactions that you sent before the Coordinator was paused will not be confirmed.

 If you don't use the Seed Migration Tool, any pending transactions that you sent before the Coordinator was paused may still be confirmed.